siddhi-io/www/en/docs/docs/query-guide.md

 A table is a stored collection of events, and its schema is defined via the **table definition**.

-A table definition is similar to the stream definition where it contains the table name and a set of attributes having a specific type and a uniquely identifiable name within the scope of the table.
+A table definition is similar to the stream definition where it contains the table name and a set of attributes having specific types and uniquely identifiable names within the scope of the table.
 Here, all events associated with the table will have the same schema (i.e., have the same attributes in the same order).

 The events of the table are stored `in-memory`, but Siddhi also provides [store extensions](#store) to mirror the table to external databases such as RDBMS, MongoDB, and others, while allowing the events to be stored on those databases.